Chico Regional Airport: History

 On 15 April 1942 the first cadre of permanent troops who managed the field moved in.
 The field was opened as the Chico Army Flying School on April 15, 1942.
-The first cadets arrived on April 25, 1942 from Moffett Field where they had completed part of their basic flying in addition to their primary training.
+The first cadets arrived on April 25, 1942, from Moffett Field where they had completed part of their basic flying in addition to their primary training.
 Basic training at Chico began on July 28, 1942.

 An all black company was assigned to the Field in August 1942.
 The first WACs arrived in October 1943.
 A cadre of black WACs was housed on an eleven-acre site across Cohasset Road from the Field.
 WASPS (Women's Army Service Pilots) frequently delivered planes to the field.
 At its peak Chico Army Air Field had about 4,000 personnel.
 In the first two years, it trained 5,500 cadets and thousands of ground personnel.

 In April 1944 the mission of the field was changed from basic flying training of cadets to training of fighter pilots.
-An April 24, 1944 the field was transferred from the Western Flying Training Command to the IV Fighter Command.
+An April 24, 1944, the field was transferred from the Western Flying Training Command to the IV Fighter Command.

 The new command brought in pilots who had completed their basic and advanced training and received commissions prior to coming to Chico.
-Here they were to be taught tactics of combat flying using Bell King Cobra (P-63) planes, later switching to the twin-engine Lockheed P-38 Lightings.
+Here they were to be taught tactics of combat flying using Bell King Cobra (P-63) planes, later switching to the twin-engine Lockheed P-38 Lightnings.
 These were all propeller planes.
 In May 1945 jet training was introduced on the P-59 jet trainers, and in July the P-51 `Mustangs.
 On August 25, 1945 IV Fighter Command was replaced by the 21st Bombardment Wing.
 Its function was to process both personnel and aircraft for overseas assignment.
 In October 1945 the wing was redesignated the First Staging Command.
 Now the planes being processed were B-29 Superfortress bombers and crews.

 Chico Army Air Field was deactivated on December 31, 1945.
 The property was excessed and transferred by the U.S. Army to the General Services Administration (GSA) for disposal.
 The lease on 1,045.3 acres was terminated on June 8, 1948.
 The lease termination agreement included the transfer of all U.S. Government constructed improvements to the City of Chico.
 GSA transferred the 10.97 acres to the City of Chico by deed dated January 28, 1949.
 The total acreage disposed was 1,056.27.